 Get creative, and mix things up a bit; it's fun to add a few personal touches to a recipe.
 In this article, you'll find five of my favorite dishes to make from leftover turkey and trimmings.
-I've included a variety of recipes to satisfy any craving.
+I've included a variety of recipes and ideas to satisfy any craving:

 1. Turkey Tetrazzini

 This dish is basically a tuna casserole using poultry instead of canned tuna fish.
 One of my aunts made this one year, and it was delicious.
 I asked if I could post her recipe, but she doesn't actually use one; she just sort of winged it.
 So I finally decided to create my own version, and after taking only two bites, my husband told me, "This one's a keeper."

 Below is my recipe, but be forewarned that this is not ideal for a busy weeknight meal (unless you prep everything the night before).
 It is not at all difficult to make, but all of the chopping, dicing, shredding and measuring out ingredients is a bit time consuming.
 It makes a nice Sunday dinner, and I liked that I had time to clean up the kitchen and make a salad, while the casserole baked in the oven for half an hour.

 I absolutely detest using condensed soups, but I can see how they appeal to those who are pressed for time or don't like to be in the kitchen for an extended period.
 If you are in a hurry, you could easily add the turkey and frozen vegetables to condensed cream of mushroom or cream of chicken soup.
 It would still need to be heated up and mixed together, but prep time would be cut by more than half.